oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 npm install @okta/okta-signin-widget@3.9
 ```

-Next, use bootstrap for styling.
-To do this, install *React-Bootstrap* as well as *Bootstrap.*  *React-Bootstrap* is used to bridge the gap between React.js and bootstrap, however, it does not ship with the bootstrap CSS so you will need to install that as well.
+Next, use Bootstrap for styling.
+To do this, install *React-Bootstrap* as well as *Bootstrap.*  *React-Bootstrap* is used to bridge the gap between React.js and Bootstrap, however, it does not ship with the Bootstrap CSS so you will need to install that as well.

 ```console
 npm i react-bootstrap@1.0 bootstrap@4.4